Cisplatin is a chemotherapy drug. You might have it as a treatment for a number of different types of cancer.

 How you have cisplatin

-You have cisplatin into your bloodstream.
+You usually have cisplatin as a drip into your bloodstream (intravenously).

 Into your bloodstream